 - Be very gentle when you fold your egg whites into your macaron batter.

-- Your macaron batter should fall off your spatula in slow, steady, velvet-like ribbons
+- Your macaron batter should fall off your spatula in slow, steady, velvet-like ribbons.
+You shouldn’t have to shake your spatula to get the batter falling, nor should it whizz down in the blink of an eye.

 - When you pipe your macaron batter out, it should slowly and slightly spread out to be a flat mound rather than a completely flat pool that doesn’t hold it’s round shape very well.

-If you have any questions, please feel free to ask below or send me an email.
+If you have any questions about making French macarons, please feel free to ask below or send me an email.
 You can also always join my online class with video footage here!

 French Macarons Recipe